 Ah, strategy.
-From President Bush coining the term ‘Strategery‘, to that VP who doesn’t seem to know or use any other word.
+With an SNL skit, President Bush coinings the term ‘Strategery‘.
 Strategy is the effective approach to a goal.
 Any goal.
 The better you are at strategy, the shorter the distance required to accomplish a goal.
 Strategy is about flexibility, options–putting people on the “horns of dilemma” because you have more strategic options available to pursue.
 Having multiple options nearly guarantees accomplishing at least one of the aims.

 Strategy, according to Porter:

 “Do what everyone else is doing (but spend less money doing it), or do something no one else can do.”

 That definition skips the foundation of strategy.
 A foundation starting with military history.
 Strategy started as a military practice that was later adopted by the business crowd.
 The foundation in understanding strategy starts with understanding the military aspect.
 The ideas in these three foundation texts shape the business application of strategy.

 Strategy is the art of distributing and applying means to fulfill a goal.
 It’s not movement, but how effective that movement is.
 The perfect strategy remains accomplishing the goal without any serious loss.
 Executing the perfect strategy happens using the indirect approach along the lines of both least expectation and least resistance.
 Flexibility allows you to pursue alternative objectives putting your opponents on the “horns of dilemma.”

 Dislocation and exploitation are the underlying fundamentals of a sound strategy.
 Concentrating on tactics means we forget “the necessity of making the enemy do something wrong.”
 Use speed along with the indirect approach.
 As Hart explains using strategy means “the longest way around is the often the shortest way home.”